-Donors having recently received vaccines may require deferral depending on the vaccine administered.
+Donors having recently received vaccines may require deferral depending on the vaccine administered and the particular vaccination programme.
 Guidelines already in place defined vaccines on the basis of the nature of the vaccine, i.e. vaccines containing live or attenuated virus and those not containing live agents.
 However, although the SARS-CoV-2 vaccines in use at in the UK at the time of updating this Position Statement do not contain live material, there are limited data currently available on side-effects and adverse reactions in vaccine recipients.

-- After vaccination with attenuated viruses (e.g. virus vector-based or live-attenuated virus vaccines) donors must be deferred for four weeks. - After vaccination with inactivated viruses or vaccines that do not contain live agents, excepting HBV and SARS-CoV-2 vaccines, if well do not require any deferral. - At this time, because of the limited information available and to minimise the impact of postdonation contact from donors who develop symptoms subsequent to a donation taking place soon after vaccination, a precautionary deferral period of seven days after the most recent immunisation is advised.
-To donate after 7 days postimmunisation, the donor should be well with no ongoing local or systemic reaction to the vaccination. - In situations where information about vaccine type is missing or the vaccination is experimental, a four-week deferral period should be applied
+After vaccination with attenuated viruses (e.g. virus vector-based or live-attenuated virus vaccines) donors must be deferred for four weeks

+- After vaccination with inactivated viruses or vaccines that do not contain live agents, excepting HBV and SARS-CoV-2 vaccines, if well do not require any deferral - At this time, because of the limited information available and to minimise the impact of postdonation contact from donors who develop symptoms subsequent to a donation taking place soon after vaccination, a precautionary deferral period of 48 hours after the most recent immunisation within the UK coronavirus vaccination programme is advised - In situations where information about vaccine type is missing, the vaccination is experimental or vaccination was given outside of the UK vaccination programme, a four-week deferral period should be applied and the donor should be well with no ongoing local or systemic reaction to the vaccine